Whittle index based Q-learning for restless bandits with average reward: Introduction

 The use of Whittle index policy, however, requires full knowledge of the system, both in the relatively few cases where it is known explicitly (e.g., in \cite{ephemeral}) or when it has to be numerically calculated.
 This is often not the case in practice, sometimes called the `curse of modeling'.
 The uncertainties can be either parametric or structural, or both.
 In either case, the classical adaptive control schemes (e.g., \cite{Hernandez-Lerma}) or off-the-shelf reinforcement learning schemes (e.g., \cite{Bertsekas}, \cite{NeuroDP}, \cite{SuttonBarto}) become computationally unmanageable if applied directly to restless bandits.
 These schemes typically do not exploit the special structure available in the problem, in this case the Whittle indexability.

 In this work, we combine the Q-learning algorithm for average reward \cite{Abounadi} with a tuning scheme for the Whittle indices.
 This yields a provably convergent learning algorithm with excellent empirical performance on test cases.
 In case the arms are statistically identical, the algorithm is particularly economical because it learns the common Q-values and Whittle index.
 The algorithm has a notably simple form compared to above works, and can be executed in both on-line and off-line modes, the latter allowing for off-policy iterations.
-Specific comparisons with the predecessors are as follows: \begin{enumerate}

-\item Proofs of Whittle indexability often (though not always) use existence of threshold policies.
-In \cite{Chadha}, the threshold is treated as an independently sampled additional state variable.
-This blows up the dimensionality of the problem.
-Further, the convergence of the parameter tuning scheme, which involves an ad hoc simplification, is not rigorously established.
-In contrast, the present work has a rigorous theory behind it and is economical with the state space as compared to \cite{Chadha}.

-\item In \cite{Allerton}, only parametric uncertainties can be handled.
-That is, it is assumed that an explicit analytic expression for the Whittle index is available and only the parameters of the underlying stochastic processes are unknown.
-The present work requires no such assumptions.
-The numerical experiments in \cite{Allerton} also indicated some stability issues with the algorithm and needed additional tweaks.

-\item The work \cite{Moka} uses an ad hoc scheme based on Q-learning which lacks rigorous justification and the numerical experiments show that it has problems with convergence.